Conall66/Morphogenetic-Programming-and-Regenerative-Design/Obsidian_Morphogenetic_Masters/Research Papers/Smart Cities/Crowd Modelling and Simulation Technologies.md

 ### Modelling Crowd Sizes

 The crowd size often determines the types of approaches used to model a crowd.
 For example, existing work on modelling huge-sized crowd usually treats the crowd as a whole and focuses on the global trend of the crowd, due to the tremendous computational cost involved.
 For a small to medium-sized crowd, the relative small size of the crowd allows researchers to model the behaviour of the individuals in the crowd.
 Such individual-based approaches usually build more details into the crowd model and support investigation of crowd dynamics at individual level.

+An interesting fact about crowd is that crowd phenomena are in general robust to some minor differences or changes at the individual level.
+Secondly, the relations, particularly the social relations among the individuals, must be emphasized and properly modelled
 #### 3 Criteria

 1. Long time frame